clarity-digital/nextjs-jwt-app-router/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-This repository contains a [Next.js](https://nextjs.org/) with the new App Router paradigm and JWT authentication using a Laravel REST API.
+This repository contains a [Next.js](https://nextjs.org/) boilerplate with the new App Router paradigm and JWT authentication using a Laravel REST API.

 ## Laravel backend